Deathcrusher/MockBit/README.md

 * Encrypt **and** decrypt every file in a folder (recursively) with **AES-256-GCM**.
 * Password-based key derivation via **Argon2id**.
 * Stand‑alone binaries can be built with **make / PyInstaller**.
-* Optional flags create EDR test artefacts like the EICAR file or a ransom note.
+* Optional flags create EDR test artefacts like a ransom note.

 ### Requirements
 * Python 3.8+